 For backyard poultry farming, a flock of 5 Hens and 1 Rooster can be ideally grown.
 No extra care is required to grow them.
 Being good scavengers, the birds feed on a variety of insects and green foliage.
 Also, they can be fed on-farm and kitchen waste.
 The birds are resistant to several diseases except for Ranikhet disease.

 Swarnadhara chicken breed is suited for backyard farming and has a high egg production potential along with better growth.

-- It is developed by the project director on poultry (ICAR), Hyderabad.
+- It was developed by the project director on poultry (ICAR), Hyderabad.

-- It has multicolor feathers with attractive plumage and a long shank, capable to protect them from predators.
+- It has multicolor feathers with attractive plumage and a long shank, capable of protecting them from predators.